How to Make a Dog Come to You: 7 Secrets to Dog Recall Training

 Remember, without control, and no recall, our dogs are by definition “Out of control.”
 Don't let that happen.

-As soon as they are let off leash they run off… happy as can be… they have heaps of energy and run away fast.
-Often they pick up on a smell or see another dog and go visit.
+As soon as they are let off leash they run off — happy as can be.
+They have heaps of energy which makes dogs start playing or running away fast.
+Often they pick up on a smell or see other dogs and go visit.

-Owners, knowing that they have a recall issue, start to panic and want to keep the dog under control so they make the decision to immediately try and call the dog back closer… But the dog is so full of energy and delight at being free that the chance of them coming is next to zero.
+Owners — knowing that they have a recall issue and verbal cue problemsstart to panic and want to keep the dog under control so they make the decision to immediately try and call the dog back closer… But the dog is so full of energy and delight at being free that the chance of them coming is next to zero.
 So why do we call the dog?

 Was the dog doing anything wrong?